seidels/TiDeTree-Tutorial/README.md

 ## Setting up the analysis in BEAUti

-At the start, we load the TiDeTree template by selecting File -> Template -> tidetree.
+At the start, we load the TiDeTree template by selecting **File > Template > tidetree**.

 ### Loading sequence data
-To load the data, select File->Add Alignment and navigate to the directory containing the tutorial data.
+To load the data, select **File > Add Alignment** and navigate to the directory containing the tutorial data.
 This directory contains 10 `.tidetree` files, each containing the data for a colony.
 Since the directory contains only these files and nothing else, we can select them all simply using Ctrl+A (or Command+A on a Mac) and then press "Open".

 <figure>
     <!--a id="fig:download"></a-->